She's Like the Wind

 "She's Like the Wind" is a 1987 song by American actor and singer Patrick Swayze from the soundtrack to the film Dirty Dancing.
 The song features additional vocals from singer Wendy Fraser.
-The ballad reached number three on the US Billboard Hot 100 and number one on the Adult Contemporary chart.
+The ballad reached number three on the US Billboard Hot 100 and number one on the Billboard Adult Contemporary chart in 1988.
+Worldwide, it became a top-10 hit in nine other countries, including Belgium, Canada, and Ireland, as well as in France in November 1992.

-Production
+Background

 Swayze and Stacy Widelitz co-wrote the song in 1984.
-It was originally intended for the soundtrack of Grandview, U.S.A. and was meant to be about Jamie Lee Curtis' character in the film.
-However, the song was not used in that film.
 During production of Dirty Dancing in 1987, Swayze played the demo for producer Linda Gottlieb and director Emile Ardolino.
 They loved it and passed it on to Jimmy Ienner and Bob Feiden, the soundtrack's executive producers.
 It was recorded for the soundtrack in November 1986, with Michael Lloyd producing.
-The song, like the film in which it was featured, was a success, reaching number three on the Billboard Hot 100 and number one on Adult Contemporary, and was a hit around the world.
-It is still in rotation on radio.
-The soundtrack album was number one for 18 weeks.

-During his appearance on the August 7, 2020 episode of the podcast The Joe Rogan Experience, actor Rob Lowe mentions that Swayze tried to shop the song to the producers of Lowe's 1986 film, Youngblood for inclusion on its soundtrack, but the song was rejected.
+During his appearance on the August 7, 2020, episode of the podcast The Joe Rogan Experience, actor Rob Lowe mentioned that Swayze tried to shop the song to the producers of Lowe's 1986 film, Youngblood, for inclusion on its soundtrack but the song was rejected.

+Chart performance

+The song, like the film in which it was featured, was a success, reaching number three on the US Billboard Hot 100 and number one on the Billboard Adult Contemporary chart, and was a hit around the world, reaching the top 10 in at least five other countries.

 Music video

-The music video in black and white features clips from the movie Dirty Dancing.
+The music video in black and white features clips from the film Dirty Dancing.
 The video can be seen on the Ultimate Dirty Dancing DVD.

 Releases

 The song was released commercially on 7" vinyl in many countries, with a 3-track 12" maxi single and 2-track cassette also produced.
-CD singles were a relatively new format, however; a 2 and 3-track 5" CD and Japanese mini CD single were commercially released.
+CD singles were a relatively new format.
+A 2- and 3-track 5" CD and Japanese mini CD single were commercially released.